thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Navigation: [home](README.md)

 Radiosondes or weather balloons are launched around twice a day from a lot of different locations around the world.
 You can visit [sondehub](https://sondehub.org) and find your location to see what flights are going on around you.
-Zoom out and find the little gray circle that is a launch site (usually near or on airports) and then right click on the circle and check out the frequency of launches and the history of flights from that site.
+Zoom out and find the little gray circle that is a launch site (usually near or on airports) and then right click on the circle and check out the frequency of launches and the history of flights from that site to see where sondes have landed in the past.

 Its a lot of fun to track these flights and sometimes you can go to where they land and recover the sondes (scoring yourself a little GPS, temperature/humidity sensor and 400Mhz transmitter - many of which can run modified firmware and pressed into other uses.
 [RS41 firmware](https://github.com/mikaelnousiainen/RS41ng) and [DFM-17 mods](https://wiki.recessim.com/view/DFM-17_Radiosonde)
 While recovering a sonde is lot of fun, this page is less about the chasing and recovering the sonde (there are many websites and Facebook groups dedicated to that aspect of the hobby) and more about setting up the station, improving and measuring changes to the station by getting more station centric data from the payload data stream.